XGovFormBuilder/digital-form-builder/smoke-tests/README.md

 ## Pre-requisites

-1. You have changed directory to where the smoke tests are located for the specific component you wish to test i.e. for the designer you need to be in the directory `smoke-tests/designer`
+1. You have changed the directory to where the smoke tests are located for the specific component you wish to test i.e. for the designer you need to be in the directory `smoke-tests/designer`

 2. Then run `yarn install` in the terminal

+3. The Chrome browser is installed

 ## Running the tests

-Everything is setup to run the tests and *chrome* has been defined as the default browser.
+Everything is now setup to run the tests and *Chrome* is used as the default browser.
 To use a different browser update the `browserName` located in the `wdio.conf.js` file before executing the tests.

 ```Javascript
  capabilities: [